 I'm sure you've all seen - and drooled over - the Nespresso ads on TV featuring George Clooney, and recycling nespresso foil containers is the latest craze to appear for recycling crafts.
 Those little containers can be used in so many wonderful ways.
 Here are just a few...

 We recently featured an article that showed how to use a kitchen colander as a pendant light, but this design definitely takes the cake...!
 Seks design recently featured whisk-y lights as part of a London display - and these pendant lights are made using whisks.

-I have seen quite a few projects where CDs and stiff cardboard have been upcycled into clothes dividers for closet for a little girl or boy, or for separating clothes in an adult closet by days of the week, or seasons of the year.
 This is such an simple project that makes it easier to find clothes and is a great idea since we don't have these closet dividers available locally.